jsiek/abstract-binding-trees/README.md

 In general, substitution replaces a variable `i` with the ith term in the substitution:

-    ⟪ M₀ • ... • Mᵢ • ... ⟫ (` i) ≡ Mᵢ
+    ⟪ M₀ • … • Mᵢ • … ⟫ (` i) ≡ Mᵢ

 The next example involves variables and application.

     ⟪ M • L • id ⟫ (` 1 · ` 0) ≡ L · M

-In general, applying a substitution to application obeys the following equation.
+In general, substitution acts on application according to the following equation.

     ⟪ σ ⟫ (L · M) ≡ (⟪ σ ⟫ L) · (⟪ σ ⟫ M)

-Substitution on lambda abstractions is more interesting because it brings a variable into scope.
+The action of substitution on lambda abstractions is more interesting because the lambda brings a variable into scope.
+Consider the following substitution.

+    σ ≡ M₀ • M₁ • …

+To transport this substitution across a lambda abstraction, we need to do two things.
+First, inside the lambda, the de Bruijn index 0 is bound to the lambda's parameter, and should not be changed by the substitution.
+So index 0 of the new substitution should map to 0.
+Second, as the substitution σ moves over the lambda, each of the `Mᵢ` terms moves further away from the bindings of its free variables.
+Thus, to make sure the free variables in `Mᵢ` still point to the appropriate bindings, they all need to incremented by one.
+The library defines the shift operator, written `↑ k`, that adds `k` to every free variable in a term.
+Putting these two actions together, the library defines a function named `exts` that transports a substitution σ across one lambda abstraction.

+    exts σ ≡ ` 0 • ⟪ ↑ 1 ⟫ M₀ • ⟪ ↑ 1 ⟫ M₁ • …

+In general, substitution acts on lambda abstractions according to the following equation.

+    ⟪ σ ⟫ (ƛ N) ≡ ƛ (⟪ exts σ ⟫ N)

+Even more generally, and recalling the way in which we defined lambda abstraction in terms of an ABT operator node, each occurence of the `bind` argument constructor causes substitution to introduce one `exts` around the substitution.

+Last but not least, the library introduces the notation `N [ M ]` for the common case of subtituting `M` for de Bruijn index 0 inside `N`.

+    N [ M ] ≡ ⟪ M • id ⟫ N

+## Properties of Substitution

 UNDER CONSTRUCTION